The Asylum Act provides for the right to:

 Information on procedural developments

-Despite written requests to that purpose, asylum seekers are usually not informed of the extension of the time limit for the examination of their application, the grounds for the extension and the expected time limit for the decision in the regular procedure as required by law.[11]
+Despite written requests to that purpose, asylum applicants are usually not informed of the extension of the time limit for the examination of their application, the grounds for the extension and the expected time limit for the decision in the regular procedure as required by law.[11]

 Information by NGOs